officio-indrajeet/officio-indrajeet.github.io/about.md

----
-title: About
-layout: page
----
 <h2 class="title" >ABOUT ME</h2>
 <!--![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})-->

 <p><h3 style="color: #222;font-family: Comic Sans MS;">Hey you!<span>&#128075;</span> I’m Indrajeet</h3></p>

 <p style="color: #222;font-family: Comic Sans MS; text-align: justify;">I am a Computer Science professional with a strong educational background and
     four years of experience in the industry.
-I am currently pursuing masters in Computer Science from the
+I am currently pursuing a master's in Computer Science from the
     <a href="https://www.tcd.ie/scss/">Trinity College Dublin</a>, which I am expecting to complete by August 2024.
 I've worked and explored the fields of machine learning with various projects covering the
 major portions of Natural Language Processing. <br><br>Explore my profile and feel free to get in touch anytime <span>&#9749;</span></p>.<br>